 When a car is badly damaged in a flood, fire, hailstorm or natural disaster, the car owner's insurance company may declare the vehicle a total loss.
 A total loss means repairing the car costs almost as much as it's worth.

 State laws typically require the insurer to brand such a vehicle's title and registration with a designation indicating its flaws.
-Title washing sidesteps those laws to scrub the brand off the car, raising the vehicle's value in the process and removing any lienholders who may be attached to it.
-Title washing typically involves moving the vehicle to a state where the brand isn't recognized so that it can be registered with a clean title.
+Title washing sidesteps those laws to scrub the title brand off the car, raising the vehicle's value in the process and removing any lienholders who may be attached to it.
+Title washing typically involves moving the car to a state where the brand isn't recognized, so it can be registered with a clean title.

-Many car dealers and private sellers engage in title washing, even though the practice is illegal in most places.
+Many car dealerships and private sellers engage in title washing, even though the practice is illegal in most places.
 In Texas, for example, two people were given three-year prison sentences for title washing about 800 vehicles and had to pay $600,000 in restitution.

 How Title Washing Works

 Many title-washed cars are former salvage titles, meaning their repair damage equals 50 to 100 percent of their market value.
-Unlike flood titles, salvage titles are generally given to cars that have been in accidents.Another way to wash the title is to alter the title document manually.
-Car titles don't always have digital counterparts, despite the U.S. Department of Justice creating the National Motor Vehicle Title Information System (NMVTIS) to keep track of them.
+Unlike titles for flooded cars, salvage titles are a type of branded title generally given to cars that have been in accidents.Another way to wash a vehicle title is to alter the document by hand, as car titles don't always have digital counterparts, despite the Justice Department creating the National Motor Vehicle Title Information System, or NMVTIS, to keep track of them.

-One reason car title washing is easy is because each state has its threshold for declaring a vehicle a total loss.
-Some states compare the repair costs of a damaged vehicle to its value in working condition, while other states compare the vehicle's repair costs to its scrap value.
-Also, states often apply different names of titles for the same damage, such as junk, rebuilt and irreparable titles.
+One reason car title washing is easy is because each state has its own threshold for declaring a vehicle a total loss.
+For example, some states compare the repair costs of a damaged vehicle to its value in working condition, while other states compare the vehicle's repair costs to its scrap value.
+In addition, states often apply different titles for the same damage, such as junk, rebuilt, and irreparable titles.